Common Misconceptions About Appeals

 If the judge grants you an appeal, it does not mean you are free to go.
 When the court grants your appeal, your case may be remanded or returned to the lower court for review.
 In rare cases, the court may release you from jail if your lawyer makes a successful appeal.
 Even though the likelihood of getting out of jail is minimal, it can still happen.

 Would you like to learn more about the appeals process or want to discuss your criminal appeals case with a professional and experienced Dallas criminal appeals lawyer?
-If you do, please get in touch with the Law Office.
-Broden & Mickelsen, LLP criminal appeals attorney will hear your case and help you make a successful appeal.
+If you do, please get in touch with Broden & Mickelsen, LLP criminal appeals attorney will hear your case and help you make a successful appeal.

 Media Contact: